the-anna-project/annad/doc/concept/clg.md

 learn.
 Goal should be to make a machine able to gather information by itself using available sensors, interfaces and resources it is able to access.

-### BB, basic behavior
+### BB, basic behaviour
-BB, Basic Behavior, can probably be seen as instinct, intuition or talent.
+BB, Basic Behaviour, can probably be seen as instinct, intuition or talent.
 There are presets within humans.
 These enable us to do things without actively thinking about them.
 These things are might be in our DNA, subconscious mind or as football trainers would point at it, in our blood.
 BB lets us breathe from